 Now that you have some project ideas to try out with your Cricut machine, remember to aim for progress, not perfection.
 And, once you get the hang of it, you’ll realize it’s a simple and exhilarating pastime.

-Which Cricut machine projects are you excited to try?
+Which cool Cricut projects are you excited to try?
 Leave a comment in the section below!